Connect with others who understand.

 Written by Kelly Crumrin

 There are several types of depression.
 Doctors and therapists diagnose types of depression based on symptoms and duration.
 It is possible to be diagnosed with one type of depression and later receive a different diagnosis.
 It is also possible to have more than one form of depression simultaneously — sometimes known as “double depression.”
-Read more about how depression is diagnosed.

 All forms of depression are treatable with psychotherapy, medications, or a combination of the two.
 Specific types of therapy and drugs are more beneficial for certain types of depression.